RucciRuch/RucciRuch/README.md

 - 👋 Hi, I’m @RucciRuch
-- 👀 I’m interested in becoming a DevOps Engineer
-- 🌱 I’m currently learning about Software Development Lifecycle
 - 💞️ I’m looking to collaborate on a wide variety of projects
 - 📫 How to reach me enigma1028@gmail.com